-(Guardian Graphic: Source, Our World using data from Clark and Tilman)
+A Guardian Graphic: Source, Our World using data from Clark and Tilman

 Veganism could be part of the solution.
 It is possible that a widespread, plant-based, diet could help to alleviate both water shortages due to global warming and the concomitant desertification of much of the earth's surface.